metaDAOproject/JTD-docs/docs/mechanics/implementation.md

 Before minting conditional tokens, someone needs to create a *conditional vault*.
 Conditional vaults are each tied to a specific *underlying token* and *settlement authority*.
-After a vault has been created, anyone can deposit underlying tokens into it in exchange for an equivalent number of conditional tokens.
+In our case, the underlying token would be either META or USDC, and the settlement authority would always be the Meta-DAO.

+Once a vault is created, anyone can deposit underlying tokens in exchange for conditional tokens.
+You receive two types of conditional tokens: ones that are redeemable for underlying tokens if the vault is finalized and ones that are redeemable for underlying tokens if the vault is finalized.
+For example, if you deposit 10 USDC into a vault, you will receive 10 conditional-on-finalize USDC and 10 conditional-on-revert USDC.

 <div style="text-align: center;">
 <img src="../../img/conditional-vault-deposit.png" width="500"/>